Validation

 Yes

-Fails if the uploaded file named in the parameter is larger than the second parameter in kilobytes (kb).
+Fails if the uploaded file is larger than the second parameter in kilobytes (kb).
 Or if the file is larger than allowed maximum size declared in php.ini config file - upload_max_filesize directive.

 max_size[field_name,2048]